ttsds/ttsds/docs/user-guide/benchmarks.md

 from ttsds.benchmarks.speaker.wespeaker import WeSpeakerBenchmark
 ```

-Uses the WeSpeaker model for speaker verification.
+Uses the [WeSpeaker](https://github.com/wenet-e2e/wespeaker) model for embeddings.

 ### Prosody Benchmarks

-These benchmarks evaluate aspects of speech rhythm, intonation, and timing.
+These benchmarks evaluate aspects of pitch and duration.

 #### MPMBenchmark